terryg/resume/README.md

 __Director, Global Digital Product Development__, _Dentsply Sirona Implants - Waltham, MA_, Jun 2014 - Present

 Managed interdisciplinary team of five (5) direct reports.
 Collaborated with colleagues from Marketing & Communications, Operations, QA/RA, Customer Service, and Sales organizations.
 Developed business cases and promoted R&D activities in line with business strategy.
 Responsible for defining and delivering software-based products to support and expand upon Dentsply Sirona Implants' Digital Solutions.
 Responsible for assembling cross-functional teams, planning, and scheduling projects.
 Project work required defining use cases, specifications, and interface requirements for both internal software developers and external business partners.
-Delivered projects to Marketing for commercialization with end-user documentation, training materials, and ongoing support.
+Delivered projects to Marketing & Sales for commercialization with end-user documentation, training materials, and ongoing support.
 Responsible for budgeting, with ~$200,000 of discretionary and capital expenditures per year.
 Reported to VP of Research & Development.

 On-boarded three (3) new hires.